ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 });
 ```

 We are using the `app.close` method to close the server.
-We are then using the `mongoose.connection.db.dropDatabase` method to drop the database, using the `mongoose.connection.close` method to close the database connection, lastly are using the `done` function to tell Mocha that we are done with our asynchronous code.
+We are then using the `mongoose.connection.db.dropDatabase` method to drop the database, using the `mongoose.connection.close` method to close the database connection, then lastly using the `done` function to tell Mocha that we are done with our asynchronous code.

 With dropping the database we are ensuring that we are not testing any data that we have in our database.
-But there is a risk to this.
-If we use the `dropDatabase` method in a production environment, we will lose all of our data.
-We will need to be careful with this method.
+But there is a risk to this - if we use the `dropDatabase` method in a production environment, we will lose all of our data.
+As a result, we'll need to be careful with this method.
 Best practice is to never use the database that you are using in production for testing. **Always use a separate database for testing.**

 We have set up the before and after hooks.
 We are now ready to write our tests!

 ## Testing a Simple Route

-We have a GET route that returns a list of all users.
-We are going to write a test for this route.
+In our app, we have a GET route that returns a list of all users.
+Next, we're going to write a test for this route.
 However we will need one more important item before we can write our test.

 We have imported our `app.listen` method from our `server.js` file, however we have no way of making requests to this listener.
 Normally we would use an application runner like `nodemon` to start our server but for tests we will need to use a library called `supertest`. `supertest` will allow us to make requests to our server using `request`.
-It's already installed so let's import at the top of our `app.test.js` file.
+It's already installed, so let's import at the top of our `app.test.js` file.

 ```js
 // test/app.test.js